nens/threedi-docs/source/e_integral_model_tutorial.rst

 #) Open the 3Di Modeller Interface and click on the 3Di Models and Simulations icon (|modelsSimulations|).
 You should now see the 3Di Models and Simulations panel.

     .. note::
-        If this is the first time you use 3Di Models and Simulation panel, you will need to go through :ref:`some steps to set it up<setting_up_models_and_simulations>`. http://localhost:62677/e_2d_flood_tutorial.htmlhttp://localhost:62677/a_how_to.html
+        If this is the first time you use the 3Di Models and Simulation panel, you will need to go through :ref:`some steps to set it up<setting_up_models_and_simulations>`. http://localhost:62677/e_2d_flood_tutorial.htmlhttp://localhost:62677/a_how_to.html

 #) In the *Schematisation* section of the 3Di Models and Simulations panel, click the *New* button (|newschematisation|).
 The *New schematisation* wizard is shown.